 Now I get why he used that language; he needed to convince the court that justice needed to be served.
 But they’re still pretty tough words to read when you’re struggling already and in a very vulnerable position.

 Long story short, I eventually sought help.
-And today I can say with absolute confidence that I had post traumatic stress disorder.
+And today I can say with absolute confidence that I had (past tense) post traumatic stress disorder.
 I no longer have it.
 Yes, occasionally I’ll have a wobbly day, like recently when I recalled this experience:

 “We are complex beings are we not?
 One of the hospital emergency departments I work out of in Melbourne always seems to elicit anxiety in me when I attend.
 I’ve known it but I didn’t know why.
 Well today I do.